 Is Erborian Cruelty-Free?

-Yes.
-Erborian is cruelty-free; they do not test on animals.
-However it should be noted that Erborian is owned by L’Occitane, a corporation that does test on animals.
+However, it should be noted that Erborian is owned by L’Occitane, a parent corporation that does test on animals when required by law.

 Erborian Animal Testing Policy

 Erborian has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, they do not allow their products to be tested on animals when required by law, and their products are not sold in stores in mainland China or any other country that may require animal testing.

 Below is a screenshot of Erborian’s official animal testing statement: